 The Privacy Act 1988 (Cth) (Privacy Act) imposes obligations on eSafety in relation to the collection, security, quality, access, use and disclosure of personal information.
 These obligations are detailed in the Australian Privacy Principles.

 We will only use or disclose your information for another purpose with your consent or if permitted by the Privacy Act.
 If we need to disclose your information to another person or entity, including an overseas entity, we will usually discuss this with you first.
-The Enhancing Online Safety Act 2015 and the Privacy Act also let us provide your information to certain authorities without your consent in certain circumstances.
+The Act and the Privacy Act also let us provide your information to certain authorities without your consent in certain circumstances.

 We are also required to follow mandatory reporting requirements.